spg5958/Micro-C-Pipelines/README.md

 # Pipeline for generating contact matrix from FASTQ files using HiC-Pro

 ## Step 1 - Process Individual Replicates
 - Arrange the FASTQ files according to the following directory structure.
-HiC-Pro considers all readsr within one input folder as one sample
+HiC-Pro considers all reads within one input folder as one sample.
   ```
   |--PATH_TO_FASTQ_FILES
      |--sample1